April 2019 Clinical Communities Speaker Series Home Study

-- 5.50 COPSKTThis continuing education activity has been accredited by The Council on Professional Standards for Kinesiotherapy (COPSKT) to include 5.50 contact hours/0.55 CEU.
-DHA J-7 CEPO accredits enterprise-wide continuing education activities for military and civilian health care professionals.
+This continuing education activity has been accredited by The Council on Professional Standards for Kinesiotherapy (COPSKT) to include 5.50 contact hours/0.55 CEU.
+DHA, J-7, CEPO accredits enterprise-wide continuing education activities for military and civilian health care professionals.
 These courses are critical to DHA’s goal of providing the best possible quality care to active duty service members, veterans, and their families.

 - 5.50 IPCEThis activity was planned by and for the healthcare team, and learners can receive up to 5.50 Interprofessional Continuing Education (IPCE) credits for learning and change.
-In support of improving patient care, this activity has been planned and implemented by DHA J-7 CEPO.
-DHA, J-7, CEPO is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), the American Nurses Credentialing Center (ANCC), the American Academy of Physician Assistants (AAPA), the Association of Regulatory Boards of Optometry's Council on Optometric Practitioner Education (ARBO/COPE), the Association of Social Work Boards (ASWB), the American Psychological Association (APA), and the American Dental Association’s Continuing Education Recognition Program (ADA CERP) to provide continuing education for the health care team.
+In support of improving patient care, this activity has been planned and implemented by DHA, J-7, CEPO.
+DHA, J-7, CEPO is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), the American Nurses Credentialing Center (ANCC), the American Academy of Physician Assistants (AAPA), the Association of Regulatory Boards of Optometry's Council on Optometric Practitioner Education (ARBO/COPE), the Association of Social Work Boards (ASWB), the American Psychological Association (APA), the American Dental Association’s Continuing Education Recognition Program (ADA CERP), and Commission on Dietetic Registration (CDR) to provide continuing education for the health care team.